-As at 31 December 2015, there were outstanding bank guarantee of approximately Baht 5.4 million (2014: Baht 4.9 million) issued by banks on behalf of the Company in respect of certain contractual performance and guarantee rental.
-In addition, other investments of Baht 1.9 million (2014: Baht 1.9 million) were pledged to guarantee the electricity usage and rental of head office.
+As at 31 December 2016, there were outstanding bank guarantee of approximately Baht 4.6 million (2015: Baht 5.4 million) issued by banks on behalf of the Company in respect of certain contractual performance and guarantee rental.
+In addition, other investments of Baht 0.9 million (2015: Baht 1.9 million) were pledged to guarantee the electricity usage.